keypom/keypom-docs/docs/Cookbook/utilities.md

 import TabItem from '@theme/TabItem';

 # Utilities
-This part of the cookbook contains utlilities and miscleaneous common Keypom use cases.
+This part of the cookbook contains utilities and miscellaneous common Keypom use cases.
 This includes creating NFT series, using the DAO bot and more.
 ## Getting Started
 For the cookbook, you will need the following installed.
 1. [Node JS](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)